 Yes, throw it out and work it slowly, one twitch at a time.
 Then try faster and slower retrieves until you get a strike.
 The key to success with these baits is to duplicate exactly what you did on the last cast that caught a fish.
 Then do it over and over again.

-These baits can be used for peacock bass, smallmouth bass, striped bass, largemouth bass, spotted bass, and graphically worldwide.
-Why we know this may create a debate about the most popular with all you topwater enthusiasts.
+These baits can be used for peacock bass, smallmouth bass, striped bass, spotted bass, and graphically worldwide.
+We know this may create a debate about the most popular among topwater enthusiasts.
 We welcome your comments below for the easiest and most popular.

 When are largemouth bass most active?